 Update July 2023: after publishing this blog, we kept receiving requests from customers who want to use the original module described below.
 In the end, instead of stubbornly preaching why it's really a bad idea, we decided to make this module available to everyone.
-We did, however, change the name from "Haystack" to "Truffle Hunt" to emphasize the dirty approach.
-So, if after reading this page you still want it, then sign up for a free account, and try it yourself.
-You'll probably be amazed initially due to the lack of effort required — but be warned that this wears off, and you'll appreciate why quality clause libraries are so much better.
+If, after reading this page, you still want it, then get in touch to try it out yourself!
+You'll probably be amazed initially due to the lack of effort required — but be warned that this wears off, and you'll appreciate why quality clause libraries are so much better!

 Killing our own product

 Our own product, ClauseBuddy, takes an entirely different approach.
 It allows you to build a high-quality library of carefully curated clauses.
 While offering various features to speed up the clause uploading process, it strongly encourages you to manually curate clauses, to avoid the garbage-in / garbage-out problem.

 Allured by the interesting sales pitch of automatic clause databases, some of our customers were suggesting us to integrate automatic clause extraction into ClauseBuddy.
 In summer 2022, we therefore started the development of this new feature, which we called the “Haystack”.

 Fast forward 6 months, to December 2022.
 As you can see in the teaser video we produced for our early users, our Haystack feature automatically ingested thousands of existing MS Word or PDF files, extracted relevant clauses from them, and allowed you to search for those clauses in a matter of seconds.